broadinstitute/quickboard/docs/beginner_example.md

 You can rerun the code and see what appears.
 There's now a similar checklist below the plot, and has similar power over filtering the data, but just for that plot.
 If you restrict on both the sidebar and the plot plugins, you'll get the intersection of both control effects.
 You can add a similar control to the other plot to make it look a little nicer.
-Be sure to update the `id`'s appropriately!

 ![Added some plot plugins!](images/TabA_plotplugins.jpg "Not enough days in the week...")